 The Room Changed When the Music Started

-City Tutors had been invited to attend Evolution & Revolution, a concert presented by the NYC Orchestra Project.
+The City Tutors had been invited to attend Evolution & Revolution, a concert presented by the NYC Orchestra Project.
 Forty members of our community were in the audience: young professionals, CUNY students and recent graduates, couples who made a night of it, and a mother who brought her son.
-They came from different schools, different programs, different paths.
-For many, it was their first time hearing an orchestra live.
+They came from different schools, different programs, and different parts of the City Tutors community.
+For many, it was the first time hearing an orchestra live.

-Before the music began, the conductor, Gabriel Levy, explained what the audience was about to hear.
-As he spoke, attention gathered and eyes moved to the stage, taking in the scene.
+Before the music began, conductor Gabriel Levy offered a few words about what the audience was about to hear.
+As he spoke, attention gathered.
+Eyes moved toward the stage, taking in the arrangement of instruments and the people behind them.

-With the first note of Mayer’s Faust Overture, the atmosphere changed.
+With the first note of Mayer’s Faust Overture, the room settled.
 People stopped adjusting in their seats.
-Perhaps they had expected to hear a student orchestra, led by students, but in that moment they knew they were mistaken.
-Whatever expectations had formed dissolved as the music moved forward, and the audience moved with it, focused and fully present.
+Whatever assumptions had come in with them gave way to concentration.
+The music moved forward, and the audience moved with it, attentive and fully inside the performance.

-Mozart’s Symphony No. 25 followed, a familiar work for some, but brand new for others.
-It was an exciting piece, filled with energy and enthusiasm.
-Its triumphant conclusion led to a brief intermission, which was followed by the real core of the concert, Shostakovich’s Symphony No. 10.
+Mozart’s Symphony No. 25 followed, familiar to some and entirely new to others.
+It carried urgency, momentum, and lift.
+Then came intermission, followed by the center of the evening: Shostakovich’s Symphony No. 10.

 Next